VistaGraphicsInc/cloud-migrate/README.md

-# cloud-migrate
+# Cloud Migration Solutions

-Research on tools and best practices for planning a migration of local infrastructure to AWS
+General notes and research on tools and best practices for planning a migration of local infrastructure to AWS.